 $1,500 to $6,000.

 The single biggest revenue add-on.
 A camera inspection turns a $200 sweep into a $300 to $600 service call by documenting cracks, missing mortar, damaged liners, and creosote glaze that justifies relining work.
 The Wöhler VIS 500 is the working professional's standard: pan-and-tilt camera head, LED illumination, color monitor, fits flues from a roof opening or a fireplace.
-The VIS 700 is the next-tier upgrade for shops doing heavy commercial work.
-The discipline of attaching the inspection photos to each customer's service record is covered in the recent rewrite at attaching photos to work orders.
+The VIS 700 is the next-tier upgrade for operations doing heavy commercial work.
+The discipline of attaching the inspection photos to each customer's service record is covered in our guide to attaching photos to work orders.

 7. Drop Cloths and Containment